 Download and install PDF Password Recovery, launch this app and then follow the steps to remove password.

-Click "Open" button to navigate to the PDF encrypted PDF file on your PC, and then import it to this program.
+Click "Add" button to navigate to the PDF encrypted PDF file on your PC, and then import it to this program.

 Select your file in the Open File window and click "Open".